OSMCha/osmcha-frontend/ABOUT.md

   detection process for bad edits instead of writing rule based compare functions for all possible scenarios of bad edits.

-* When we review a changeset in OSMCha, a comment will be posted in the OSM changeset page.
-That way, we give a feedback to the user and make that information accessible to other Quality Assurance tools.
-The comments have a predefined message and are posted with your username.

 ### Future of OSMCha and validation using OSM-Compare

 * Machine learning based detection methods replace rule based edit detections.